 Gatwick Airport flights diverted and delayed

-Passengers on easyJet were diverted to Luton, Southend and Bristol
+Passengers on easyJet flights were diverted to Luton, Southend and Bristol

 Flights from Gatwick Airport were halted this afternoon due to reports of drone activity close to the airspace.

-At least 12 inbound flights were diverted away from Gatwick while an investigation took place into the suspected drone.
+At least 12 inbound flights were diverted away from Gatwick for almost an hour while an investigation took place into the suspected drone.

-One departing passenger, Tarquin Cooper, tweeted: “Are you aware Gatwick is closed due to drone activity.
+One departing passenger, Tarquin Cooper, tweeted: “Are you aware Gatwick is closed due to drone activity?
 Been sitting on tarmac for last hour.”

-Seven easyJet arrivals diverted: five to Luton, one to Southend and another to Bristol.
+Seven easyJet arrivals were diverted – five to Luton, one to Southend and another to Bristol.

 British Airways’ arrivals from Faro and Palma touched down instead at Stansted.
 The Essex airport was also the unexpected destination for passengers flying on Vueling from Rome, Tui from Kavala and Turkish Airlines from Istanbul.